DataDog/kics/documentation/rules/terraform/azure/mssql_server_auditing_disabled.md

 ### Description

  Auditing should be enabled for MSSQL servers to ensure that access and activity logs are generated and retained for security monitoring and incident response.
 Without the `azurerm_mssql_server_extended_auditing_policy` resource configured, suspicious activities or potential breaches may go undetected, increasing the risk of data compromise.
-Ensuring auditing is on can be achieved by adding a resource like:
+Auditing can be enabled by adding a resource like the following:

 ```
 resource "azurerm_mssql_server_extended_auditing_policy" "example" {